GwendolyneFreddy/Infinity-Animations/README.md

 >Although it is not required for Infinity Animations to function properly, ToB players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>

 In a perfect world, Infinity Animations would be installed as a data base that would be usable by anyone who would like to add animation entries to the game without being bogged down by issues of mod conflicts and incompatibilities.
-Unfortunately, since it was designed a long time after the first megamods generation that were overwriting game files, in particular to resolve animation conflicts and restore standard animations that megamods have overwritten; it needs to be installed after those megamods, at least until their authors will update them to benefit from Infinity Animations content... &#128577;
+Unfortunately, since it was designed a long time after the first mega-mods generation that were overwriting game files, in particular to resolve animation conflicts and restore standard animations that mega-mods have overwritten; it needs to be installed after those mega-mods, at least until their authors will update them to benefit from Infinity Animations content... &#128577;

 While waiting for this marvelous day, here is the recommended installation order:
 - Please install Infinity Animations after ToBEx, BG2 Fixpack, EET, and mods that add creatures or animations.